SERG-Delft/serg-www/content/home/featured-publications.md

   page_type: publication
   # Choose how much pages you would like to display (0 = all pages)
   count: 4
+  # Choose how many pages you would like to offset by
+  offset: 0
   # Page order.
 Descending (desc) or ascending (asc) date.
   order: desc
   # Optionally filter posts by a taxonomy term.